 Alan Chan DMA ’08, Composition

-Alan will be featured in DOWNBEAT Magazine’s February 2014 issue, which was written by prominent jazz critic Kirk Silsbee.
+Alan is composer-in-residence at the Visby International Centre for Composers in Gotland, Sweden, where he composed a concerto for pipa (Chinese lute) virtuoso Min Xiao-Fen from New York City and his Alan Chan Jazz Orchestra.
+His piece will be performed on June 8 at the Gateway Performance Series in West Los Angeles.
+Alan was featured in DOWNBEAT Magazine’s February 2014 issue, which was written by prominent jazz critic Kirk Silsbee.
 Additionally, the Alan Chan Jazz Orchestra has been invited to perform at the Typhoon Restaurant at the Santa Monica Airport on Monday, February 3.
-Additionally, Alan and his 17-piece Alan Chan Jazz Orchestra officially released their debut EP “Rancho Calaveras,” which was independently produced and fully fan-funded, in October 2013.
+Alan and his 17-piece Alan Chan Jazz Orchestra officially released their debut EP “Rancho Calaveras,” which was independently produced and fully fan-funded, in October 2013.

 Nové Deypalan MM ’09, Choral Music

-Nove is one of eight emerging, young conductors selected to conduct the St. Petersburg Chamber Philharmonic in St. Petersburg, Russia on March 1, 2014 as part of the International Tchaikovsky Masterclass Concert.
+Nové will conduct the Georgia Music Educators Association’s All State Orchestra from February 26-28, 2015 in Athens, Georgia.
+He recently received a conducting award at the St. Petersburg Chamber Philharmonic International Masterclass in February 2014, where he was awarded the highest distinction.
 He also directed the Walnut Valley Symphony and Master Chorale in a holiday solstice celebration on Saturday, December 28 in Walnut, California and presented the world-premiere concert of the newly formed Nové Deypalan Singers on Saturday, October 12, 2013 at the First Baptist Church in Pasadena, CA. Nové is founder and music director of the Walnut Valley Symphony Orchestra and the Walnut Valley Master Chorale, as well as music director at St. Lorenzo Ruiz Church in Walnut, CA.

 Aurelien Eulert GCRT ’09, DMA candidate, Keyboard Collaborative Arts